-Trollhunter (2010).
+- Trollhunter (2010).
 Trolls wreak havoc in modern-day Norway in this fun fantasy/thriller that explains the real purpose of those power lines in the Norwegian mountains.

-- Vikings (2013–).
-This History Channel series centers around the adventures of mythological Viking Ragnar Lothbrok and his sons as they become renowned Norse heroes.
+- Vikings (2013–2020).
+This History Channel series centers on the adventures of mythological Vikings Ragnar and Lagertha Lothbrok and their sons.